After three decades, Seattle’s last black-owned funeral home struggles with displacement

 At the same time, the entire funeral industry was getting leaner.
 Consumers wanted less expensive services.
 Cremation, already unusually popular in the Northwest (we currently do about half again as many as the national average), was rising even in the African American community, which historically has favored burials, Fitch says.
 Many Seattle-area funeral homes were simultaneously handling more deaths but seeing less revenue on each one.

 By the early 2000s, these trends were compounding other challenges for Dayspring & Fitch.
 Loan payments came due.
 There had been several customer complaints filed with the state funeral and cemetery board.
-(A spokesperson for the state department of licensing, which oversees the board, says that Dayspring & Fitch “work hard to serve their customers in an industry that can receive a lot of complaints.)
+(A spokesperson for the state department of licensing, which oversees the board, says that Dayspring & Fitch “work hard to serve their customers in an industry that can receive a lot of complaints”.)
 In 2002, a year after his son, Victor, graduated from high school and joined the firm, Zane had suffered a heart attack.

 As well, the family’s willingness to cut discounts and extend credit left Dayspring & Fitch struggling to pay its own bills.
 In 2006, the Fitches filed for bankruptcy.
 They lost the church property, which went to a Seattle real-estate investor, who leased it back to the family.